-Join Gini von Courter for an in-depth discussion in this video Publishing to the Power BI service, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Publishing to the Power BI service, part of Learning Microsoft Power BI Desktop.

 - [Voiceover] If you want to allow other users to interact with the reports and the data sets that you have created, you'll want to publish them to the Power BI service.
 The URL for that is app.powerbi.com, so go out to your favorite browser, and enter app.powerbi.com.
 Now, if you're not logged in to whatever account you created Power BI from, you'll be prompted to do that, but most of us are already logged in to Office 365 or something else.